What Does Prepaid Pay For?

 Can I use my plan to pay for the cost of graduate or professional school?

-Plan benefits may be applied toward the cost of graduate-level courses.
+Plan benefits may be applied to the cost of graduate-level courses.
 The plan will pay the average in-state undergraduate rate per credit hour for these courses.
 Any remaining cost will be the responsibility of the student.